wevm/viem/site/docs/ethers-migration.md

 #### Ethers

-This is also interchangable with `StaticJsonRpcProvider`.
+This is also interchangeable with `StaticJsonRpcProvider`.

 ```ts {3}
 import { providers } from 'ethers'